kontena/pharos-docs/comparisons.md

 The Rancher management tool is designed for businesses who want to manage multiple Kubernetes clusters from a single tool.
 It works with RKE and any other Kubernetes setup (including Kontena Pharos).
 To support multi-cluster role based access control (RBAC), the cluster management tool will utilize a novel solution: it will install a proxy server that sits in front of Kubernetes API and will enforce RBAC policies before passing the requests forward to Kubernetes API.
 If you consider running multiple Kontena Pharos clusters, we highly recommend checking out the Rancher management tool!

 According to Rancher, RKE is an extremely simple, lightning fast Kubernetes installer that works everywhere.
 Since RKE is just an installer, it does not have life cycle management for distro upgrades that you can find from Kontena Pharos and most of the other Kubernetes distributions.
 Instead, just like many other installers, it has limited functionality for upgrading individual Kubernetes components to new version.
 In addition, you are limited to x86 architecture and docker as your container runtime.
 With Kontena Pharos you can choose between docker and CRI-O runtimes, and x86 and arm64 architectures.

+## Red Hat OpenShift Container Platform

+Red Hat claims [OpenShift](https://www.openshift.com/container-platform/) as the industry’s most secure and comprehensive enterprise-grade container platform based on industry standards, Docker and Kubernetes.
+In reality, OpenShift is an enterprise PaaS solution built on Kubernetes.
+It is a viable solution mostly for those who value Red Hat ecosystem and enterprise offerings.

+Since OpenShift is heavily influenced by PaaS abstractions, the underlying Kubernetes is not so easily accessible.
+It is probably the best enterprise grade PaaS solution out there and if you don’t plan to use pure Kubernetes, it is a valid option.

+In addition, OpenShift offers enhanced multi-tenant capabilities that can support multiple applications, teams and deployment processes compared to pure Kubernetes distributions.
+While it is possible to do a similar kind of multi-tenancy with pure Kubernetes distributions, it requires additional configuration and work.